Integrating Random Forests and Generalized Linear Models for Improved Accuracy and Interpretability: Introduction

-As will be explained in subsequent sections, regularization and sample splitting help to overcome the known biases of MDI, while appending linear features helps to overcome the model mismatch between trees and additive regression functions.
-The increased flexibility provided by the \method\;framework also offers practitioners the ability to tailor the feature importance computation to the problem structure and include any prior information via the choice of GLM, similarity metric, and expanded feature representation.
-To further assist practitioners with these choices, we provide a data- and stability-driven procedure to guide model selection and aggregation (i.e., combining importance rankings from multiple models) inspired by the Predictability, Computability, and Stability (PCS) framework for veridical data science \citep{yu2020veridical}.
+To aid practitioners with the modeling choices allowed in \rfmethod~and \method, we also provide a data- and stability-driven procedure to guide model selection and aggregation inspired by the Predictability, Computability, and Stability (PCS) framework for veridical data science \citep{yu2020veridical, yu2024veridical}.
 The PCS framework builds upon the three core principles in its name to bridge, unify, and expand on the best ideas from machine learning and statistics for the entire data science life cycle.
-Moreover, as a by-product of our \method\;framework, the flexible use of GLMs and expanded feature representations yields a new class of powerful prediction models, \rfmethod, which often improves upon the prediction performance of RFs and provides a bridge between classical statistical models (i.e., GLMs) with modern ML.

-To demonstrate the effectiveness of \method, we conduct an extensive data-inspired simulation study, showing that \method\;significantly outperforms other popular feature importance measures (e.g., TreeSHAP \cite{lundberg2020local}) in its ability to identify signal features.
-These data-inspired simulations were carefully designed to reflect a diverse range of problem structures (e.g., regression/classification, linear/non-linear) and challenges (e.g., low signal-to-noise, outliers, omitted variables, small sample sizes) commonly encountered in the real world.
-Through these simulations, we highlight the flexibility of \method\;by showing how tailoring the GLM (e.g., using Huber regression in the presence of outliers) and metric to the problem structure at hand can lead to better feature ranking performance.
-We also establish that \method\;overcomes the biases of MDI through simulations with highly-correlated features and features with varying levels of entropy.
+We finally demonstrate the effectiveness of \rfmethod\;and \method\;through extensive data-inspired simulations and real-world case studies.
+In particular, as better predictive models often enable more reliable interpretations \citep{murdoch2019definitions, yu2020veridical}, we first establish the credibility of using \rfmethod\;as the basis for interpretations by demonstrating its superior prediction accuracy over RF on a wide variety of datasets.
+We then conduct extensive simulations, showing that \method\;significantly outperforms other popular feature importance measures in its ability to identify signal features.
+These simulations reflect a diverse range of problem structures (e.g., regression/classification, linear/non-linear) and challenges (e.g., low signal-to-noise, outliers, omitted variables, small sample sizes) commonly encountered in the real world.
+We highlight the flexibility of \method\;by showing how tailoring the choice of GLM (e.g., using Huber regression in the presence of outliers) and importance metric to the problem structure at hand can lead to better feature ranking performance.
+We further show that \method\;mitigates the biases of MDI through simulations with highly-correlated features and features with varying levels of entropy.
+Lastly, in two case studies on cancer drug response prediction and breast cancer subtyping, we show that the top-ranked features from \method\;are highly predictive and concur with established domain knowledge with significantly greater stability than other feature importance measures.
+The strong performance of both \rfmethod\;and \method\;demonstrate their utility as powerful and practical tools to extract reliable scientific insights in real-world problems.